hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 == ["one" "two" "three"] ; R2
 ```

-Note that full IO support will come with v0.7.0 to Red and current simple-io functionality may change.

-## ADJUST TIME BY SETTING TIMEZONE

-When setting timezone of a date value by `zone`, time will not be adjusted in R2, R3 and Red.

-When `timezone` is used to set, time adjusted, only Red has this feature:
+Note that this might change after 0.7.0 release.

+## Adjust time by setting timezone

+Setting timezone of `date!` value with `zone` won't adjust time in either language.
+But in Red, such adjustment works with `timezone`:

 ```red
 >> d: now